Dynamical compatibility for finite and infinite population models used in genetics: Asymptotic expression for general -player games

-An immediate consequence of the previous theorem is that in two-player game theory (quadratic fitness potential $V$ given by Eq.~\eqref{eq:Vtwoplayer}, with $\gamma\ne0$ and arbitrary $\xs$), EMSs exist if and only if $\gamma>0$ and $\xs=1/2$.
-In particular, the only finite, but large population model in two-player game theory that are compatible with the replicator equation are of dominance and coordination form, or the special case of coexistence in which the evolutionarily stable strategy, or ESS, is exactly at $x=1/2$ (see, e.g.,~\cite{HofbauerSigmund} for the definition of ESS).
+An immediate consequence of the previous theorem is that in two-player game theory (quadratic fitness potential $V$ given by Eq.~\eqref{eq:Vtwoplayer}, with $\gamma\ne0$ and arbitrary $\xs$), EMSs exist if and only if $\gamma>0$ and $\xs=1/2$ --- cf. the $\frac{1}{2}$-law in \cite{ChalubSouza:JMB2016}.
+In particular, the only finite but large population dynamics that are modelled after two-player games that are compatible with the replicator equation are games of dominance, coordination and the special case of coexistence in which the evolutionarily stable strategy, or ESS, is exactly at $x=1/2$ (see, e.g.,~\cite{HofbauerSigmund} for the definition of ESS).